cwrc/CWRC-Writer-Dev-Docs/README.md

   - npm run check-coverage
 ```

-Of course, if the githooks that check tests and code coverage themselves passed, then the Travis check for tests and code coverage should also be fine.
+Of course, if the githooks that check tests and code coverage themselves passed, then the Travis check for tests and code coverage should also be fine (but a second check is well worth running).

 ##### Travis

-Results of the travis build are here:
+Results of the travis build are accessed using the github owner's name, and the repository name, like so:

 `https://travis-ci.org/jchartrand/CWRC-Git`